kburchfiel/cpp_world_clock_2025/README.md

 ## Compilation instructions

-1. To compile the program, you can either use CMake (with the provided CMakeLists.txt file) or a compiler of your choice.
+To compile the program, you can use CMake with the included CMakeLists.txt file.
+Simply create a build folder within your project's root folder; navigate to that folder within your terminal; and run:

+`cmake ..`

+`cmake --build .` (Don't forget the period at the end!)

+Alternatively, you can create an executable using a compiler of your choice.
+For instance, to compile the program with g++, navigate to the project's root folder, make a build directory, and then run:

+`g++ cpp_world_clock.cpp -std=c++23 -o build/cwc25`

+The Clang command is almost identical:

+`clang++ cpp_world_clock.cpp -std=c++23 -o build/cwc25`

+(Note: the code expects the executable to be located in a /build subfolder and **not** the project's root folder.)

 As noted earlier, I was able to compile it on Linux and Windows, but not MacOS.

-    (Note: the code expects the executable to be located in a /build subfolder and **not** the project's root folder!)
+I might try using CMake to cross-compile it for MacOS within Linux at some point.